oliv2079/ProjectB_Website/index.md

 # Network analysis

+## Anime popularity

-First, let's take a look at whether some of the attributes correlates with the popularity of an anime.
+First, let's take a look at whether some of the attributes correlate with the popularity of an anime.
 Specifically we will look at airing date, MAL review score, sources, type, and the studio that produced it.

 All 14.478 anime are analyzed in this section.

 Let's first take a look at the continuous variables.
 We will start by looking at popularity's correlation with the airing date of anime and the MAL review scores.